sergjsilva/Numerico/README.md

 # Numerico
-This repository contains C++ files used in Numerical Methods I Lectures at Federal University of Mato Grosso.
+This repository contains C++ files used in Numerical Methods I Lectures at Federal University of Rondonopolis.